I receive your informational emails, so why should I join TPEA?

-In addition to supporting advocacy for active and retired state employees, TPEA members also receive additional communications and have access to a variety of services and discounts (log in for full details).
+In addition to supporting advocacy for active and retired state employees, TPEA members also receive additional communications and have access to a variety of services and discounts.
 By using just a few of these discounts, you can easily save more than the cost of membership.

 How are your dues dollars used?